 After the race, spend the day exploring the parks, hiking local trails, and getting to know the local sights and sounds.

-After a day on the trails, sit back, and enjoy deserved rest, delicious food, expert presenters and motivational speakers, live bands, bonfires, a trail running film festival, yoga clinics, gear demonstrations, and more.
+After a day on the trails, sit back and enjoy well-deserved rest and food at base camp.
+Be entertained by expert presenters, motivational speakers, live bands, bonfires, a trail running film festival, yoga clinics, gear demos, and more!

 Travel to Trailfest in Kanab, Utah

 Festival HQ will be at Jacob Hamblin Park in Kanab, UT!

 We'll have plenty of camping for Trailfest runners but you're welcome to find your own lodging nearby if camping isn't your speed.
 And yes, you can bring your friends and family.

 Campsites will be available from noon on Wednesday through noon on Sunday (4 nights!!)

 St. George, UT is a 1.5 hour drive.

 Las Vegas, NV is a 3 hour drive.

 Salt Lake City, UT is a 4.5 hour drive.